 Our nonprofit website themes have a clean, user-friendly design with automatic responsiveness for mobile phones, tablets or desktop computers.
 All of these features combined help your nonprofit website rank higher for your target audience.

-SEO is important for nonprofits and business alike as higher ranking web pages have an increased likelihood of being clicked on.
+SEO is important for nonprofits and businesses alike as higher ranking web pages have an increased likelihood of being clicked on.
 Research shows that the majority of users only click on the top five search engine page results (SERPs).

 Optimizing your nonprofit website’s content will help you rank higher in search engine results which will drive more organic traffic to your website resulting in more donations, event registrations, volunteer sign-ups or whatever your desired conversions may be.
 The goal of SEO is to reach your target audience by providing the most relevant content and the best possible user experience.